Iain Macwhirter: Life and career

 In his Road to Referendum Macwhirter recounts rejecting his parents' nationalism in the 1970s.
 He worked for the BBC for almost 20 years, first as a researcher and then as a current affairs reporter, before becoming Scottish political correspondent in 1987.
 From 1989, he was a member of the Westminster press contingent, as part of Westminster Live.
 In 1999, he presented Politics Scotland and Holyrood Live until both were axed in 2007 and 2009 respectively.

 Current journalism

 Macwhirter writes weekly columns for The Herald, The Scotsman and Scotland on Sunday, all morning papers.
 He returned to Scotland to help launch the Sunday Herald in 1999, and has presented the Scottish Parliament magazine programme Holyrood Live.
-He also writes for Public Finance and other publications.
+He also writes for UnHerd, Public Finance and other publications.

 Macwhirter's columns were suspended by The Herald in September 2022, after allegations he posted an offensive tweet about members of Liz Truss's cabinet.